Peeragogy/Peeragogy.github.io/practice.md

 meet online, and in person less frequently: at cafes, when passing through town, or at conferences.
-In New York alone, there are a million members of meetup.com with similar habits, although they most likely have never heard of peeragogy.[^9] There is strength in numbers – and there is leverage in organization.
+In New York alone, there are a million members of meetup.com with similar habits, although they most likely have never heard of peeragogy.
+There is strength in numbers – and there is leverage in organization.
 Whatever we balance we strike between “global” and “local” operations, the purpose of our roadmap is to help us get organized.